ctolkien/Posh-Sprintly/README.md

 will return a collection of all the projects you have access to.
 This is PowerShell, so you can pipe objects around.
 For instance:

-    (Get-SprintlyProjects) | ? name -eq "project name" | Set-SprintlyProject
+    Get-SprintlyProjects | ? name -eq "project name" | Set-SprintlyCurrentProject

+ Which is effectively, Get the sprintly projects, where the name matches the project I'm after and then pipe it set it as the current project.

     Get-SprintlyItems

 Will give you a list of all the items in this project (that are in 'current' or backlog)

-    Set-SprintlyTask 123
+    Set-SprintlyCurrentItem  -id 123

-Will set the current work item, but read on for a better way of doing things.

-    Get-SprintlyNextTask
+This will either take in a task item (normally piped in), or you can specify the id of the item directly.
+Normally however, you'll use the following:

+    Set-SprintlyNextTask

 This will find the next thing for you to work on, it will take either the first item in your current list, or if nothing can be found there, it will find the first item in the backlog assigned to you, move it to the current list and then assign it as the current task.

     Add-SprintlyItem task "title" "description"

+This will add the item to the backlog. task/defect/test will all work, story is likely bugged at the moment.

 There's a few other command around, just explore the module.